plues/data/README.md

 This repository is part of the [PlüS Project](https://github.com/plues) and
 contains:

-* Timetabling data provided by the participating faculties faculties of Humanities and Economics at the [Heinrich-Heine University Düsseldorf](http://hhu.de).
+* Timetabling data provided by the participating faculties of Humanities and Economics at the [Heinrich-Heine University Düsseldorf](http://hhu.de).
 * Tools to generate a SQLite database from the raw data and to generate different target formats from the database using